btodorovic/rib-groups/README.md

 89999  -  S        0:00.41 /usr/sbin/rpd -N -JLLS-3
 </pre>

+There can be up to 15 Logical Systems defined within the same physical router.

 Each LS may have its own set of routing instances, each routing instance being a collection of RIBs.

 Routing information can be exchnaged among routing instances using the RIB Group mehanism, discussed later.